klaythompson011/PyBer_Analysis/README.md

 •	Include additional metrics, such as mileage per ride and fare per mile, to assist with pricing and profitability analysis.

 •	Review total number of drivers in each type of city to determine sufficient availability.
-In urban cities, total drivers exceed total rides by approximately 1.5 times.
-The opposite is true for rural cities, in which total rides exceeds total drivers.
+In urban cities, total drivers exceeded total rides by approximately 1.5 times.
+The opposite is true for rural cities, in which total rides exceeded total drivers.